SUPPORT OAKLAND ARTISTS

 Oakland, CA is one of the most richly diverse arts communities in the country and major destination for the arts, new media and all forms of cultural offerings.
 The arts fuel Oakland’s economy, build strong, vibrant communities, improve educational outcomes and prepare the next generation to be leaders in the global economy.

 Support Oakland Artists (SOA) is a nonprofit organization that works to enhance local artists ability to thrive, increase citizens’ participation in cultural activities, and establish Oakland as a world-class destination for the multi-cultural arts.

-Founded in 1994 and incorporated as a nonprofit in 2002 by a group of Oakland-based artists and designers, SOA has played a vital role in developing a platform for the arts in Oakland and responding to the needs of the community by providing a public forum for arts related issues, developing tools to assess, engage and mobilize the arts community, and deploying cultural resources to showcase the arts in Oakland.
+Founded in 1994 by a group of Oakland-based artists and designers as an artist collective, SOA became very involved in arts education and youth development.
+In 2002, SOA was incorporated as a nonprofit organization and has since played a role in developing a platform for the arts in Oakland and responding to the needs of the community by providing a public forum for arts related issues, developing tools to assess, engage and mobilize the arts community, and deploying cultural resources to showcase the arts in Oakland.

 In 2008, SOA developed and launched a set of online tools built on a social networking platform.
 The primary component, Art-Census, was a data gathering tool designed to inventory and assess the economic and community impact of the arts in Oakland.
 Art-Census utilized a concise web-based survey instrument to capture and assess key indicators of economic and community impact related to the arts and cultural activity.